laxmanpokhrel/xmanscript-useform/docs/UsingContext.md

 * `DEBOUNCE_TIME`:The time to wait for form validation when values change, set to the default of `300` milliseconds.
 * `SCROLL_DELAY`: The time to wait before scrolling to an error control, set to the default of 0 milliseconds.
-* `parcel`: Any object or value to be passed to the forms.

 _Note that these settings can be overridden when specified in a specific `useForm` hook._